denisdefreyne/ddmemoize/README.md

   end
 ```

-Do not memoie functions that depend on mutable state.
+Do not memoize functions that depend on mutable state.

 ## Development